willo12/javascript-pagination/README.md

 # javascript-pagination

-This small and highly customizable Javascript library uses JQuery to economically display an array of items, including descriptions and images using:
+This small and highly customizable Javascript library uses JQuery to economically display an array of items, including descriptions and images, using:

 * Pagination
 * Filters